Macuyiko/macuyiko.github.io/content/2013/2013_06_a-bukkit-jython-console-plugin-for-minecraft.md

-Title: A Bukkit Jython Console Plugin for Minecraft
+Title: A Bukkit Jython Console Plugin For Minecraft
 Author: Seppe "Macuyiko" vanden Broucke
 Date: 2013-06-29
 Subtitle: A Python interpreter for a Bukkit Minecraft server